Chapter 1.3 Installation¶

 To change what disc you are partitioning use the Storage device drop down menu.

 You can create partition by clicking the Create button which will bring up a dialog.
 The file system field is a drop down menu, select which file-system you want.
 You also need to select where you want to mount the partition in the Mount Point drop down menu.
 To change how big to make the partition change the Size field.
 To change the size or type of a partition after initially creating it press the Edit button.
 To delete a partition press the Delete button.
 You will need at least one root (/) partition and if you are booting an EFI system you will also need a /boot/efi mounted partition.
 Another common option is to have all your data on its own partition, which can even be on its own separate physical disk this can be mounted at /home.
-If you want to encrypt your your filesystem press the Encrypt checkbox.
-Then a two fields will appear to get write type your encryption passphrase twice to confirm it.
+If you want to encrypt your your filesystem check the Encrypt checkbox.
+Then two fields will appear to get write type your encryption passphrase twice to confirm it.
+To add a label for this partition enter it into the FS Label field.

 To go back on all your changes to the previous state press the Revert All Changes button.
 To change what device your computer will boot off of you will need to use the Install boot loader on drop down menu to select which disc to boot off of.